Siehe zu, daß deine Gottesfurcht nicht Heuchelei sei, BWV 179: Music

 In the opening chorus the instruments go with the voices as in a motet.
 The words are set in a strict counter-fugue: each entrance is followed by an entrance in inversion.
-The sequence is concluded by a canonic imitation on a new theme: in the words "und diene Gott nicht mit einem falschen Herzen" (and do not serve God with a false heart) the falseness is expressed by chromatic.
+The sequence is concluded by a canonic imitation on a new theme: in the words "und diene Gott nicht mit einem falschen Herzen" (and do not serve God with a false heart) the falseness is expressed by chromaticism.
 A second expanded fugue presents even more complex counterpoint than the first.

 A secco recitative prepares the aria with an accompaniment of the two oboe da caccia and violin I in syncopation, which even the tenor voice picks up in the first part.
 It is not a da capo aria, as only the ritornello repeats the beginning.
 The final words of the second recitative end like an arioso to stress "So kannst du Gnad und Hilfe finden!" (so that you can find mercy and aid).
 The soprano aria expresses like a prayer "Liebster Gott, erbarme dich" (Beloved God, have mercy).
 The two oboes da caccia illustrate a movement of supplication even together with the soprano voice.